juto-shogan/adidas-Analysis/README.md

 * **Pandas:** For efficient data loading, manipulation, and advanced analytical operations on tabular data.
 * **NumPy:** For fundamental numerical computing (often used implicitly by Pandas).
 * **Matplotlib:** For foundational plotting capabilities, though more complex interactive plots are handled by Plotly.
-* **Plotly Express & Plotly Graph Objects:** Utilized extensively for creating rich, interactive, and visually appealing data visualizations such as bar charts, line charts, dual-axis charts, and treemaps.
+* **Plotly Express & Plotly Graph Objects:** Utilised extensively for creating rich, interactive, and visually appealing data visualisations such as bar charts, line charts, dual-axis charts, and treemaps.
-* **Streamlit:** The framework used to transform the data analysis and visualizations into an interactive web application, making the insights accessible and explorable.
+* **Streamlit:** The framework used to transform the data analysis and visualisations into an interactive web application, making the insights accessible and explorable.
 * **Openpyxl:** To enable Pandas to read and process `.xlsx` Excel files.

 ## Setup and Installation